ndawe/histfactory/README.rst

 * prune normalization (OverallSys) systematics
 * prune shape (HistoSys) systematics by three separate methods (maximum deviation relative to total background statistical uncertainty, Chi2, and KS)

+A new ROOT file and new set of XML files will be written out alongside the input files with one or more of the above modifications.

 Installation
 ------------